emporia-vue-local/esphome/README.md

 - You may have put that clamp on the wire backwards
 - You may have selected the wrong phase in the configuration

+### I've recorded negative energy values and I want to reset them

+Sensor values are saved to the esp32 flash.
+You can reset all sensors by implementing a [factory reset button](https://esphome.io/components/button/factory_reset.html).

 ### The readings on one or two of my sensors are crazy